THE-SIMPLE-MARK/bambu-node/README.md

 #### `message`

 Triggered whenever a new <u>known</u> message is received from the MQTT broker.
+It's already parsed and sent using its type.

 #### `printer:dataUpdate`